mathiesonlab/pg-gan/README.md

 # pg-gan

 This software can be used to create realistic simulated data that matches real population genetic data.
-It implements a GAN-based algorithm (Generative Adversarial Network).
+It implements a GAN-based algorithm (Generative Adversarial Network) described in the pre-print [Automatic inference of demographic parameters using Generative Adversarial Networks](https://www.biorxiv.org/content/10.1101/2020.08.05.237834v1).

 Dependencies: